mobingilabs/docs/reference-2018-07-02.md

 ---
 # The list of stacks where you want to deploy your applications.
 stacks:
 #  Required.
-Stack name should be unique at deployment level
+Stack name should be unique per account per provider.
 - name: string

   # Valid values (for now: